How do I sign up cattle?

 Can I just come to the fitting workshop presented by Sullivan Supply and not participate in the contest?

 Of course, in fact, that’s what most people do!
 It’s meant to be a learning opportunity for both new and veteran show people.
 We welcome anyone to the workshop whether or not they plan to compete on a team!

 MYBEP awards heifer calves to FFA, 4-H and Jr. Breed Association youth ages 12 to 16 who complete an online application.
-Each winner is responsible for raising, breeding and maintaining complete records on care of the animal while providing monthly progress reports to the original owner and the Minnesota Beef Expo.
+Each winner is responsible for raising, breeding and maintaining complete records on care of the animal while providing quarterly progress reports to the original owner and the Minnesota Beef Expo.
 The breeders who donated heifers will also serve as mentors to the MYBEP youth.
-In 2015, we awarded the 100th heifer since the program's inception in 2004, with 12 being presented that year.
+MYBEP is proud to have awarded over 130 heifers since its inception in 2004.

-I bought an animal at the Supreme Row Sale and I want to show it the Sunday’s show.
+I bought an animal at the Supreme Row Sale and I want to show it at Sunday's show.
 What do I need to do?

-As soon as you get the winning bid and pay for your animal, you can stop by the table outside of the sale ring to sign up with the Beef Expo staff.
-Please don’t wait until the sale is over, otherwise, you can expect a line.
-We will be at a marked table near the Eberspachers Enterprises check out area.
-If you are hoping to buy an animal to show the next day, PLEASE HAVE THE EXHIBITOR'S SOCIAL SECURITY NUMBER ON HAND.
-We are required to collect the SS number of all exhibitors for prize purposes.
-If you do not visit the table to register your sale heifer, you will be unable to show in the Junior Show the next day.
+As soon as you get the winning bid, you can stop by the table outside of the sale ring to sign up with the Beef Expo staff.
+Please don’t wait until the sale is over, otherwise, expect a line.
+We will be at a marked table near the Eberspacher Enterprises check out area.
+If you are hoping to buy an animal to show later than evening or the next day, PLEASE HAVE THE EXHIBITOR'S SOCIAL SECURITY NUMBER ON HAND.
+We are required to collect the Social Security number of all exhibitors for prize purposes.
+If you do not visit the table to do this, you will be unable to show in the Junior show.

 Virginia Mold, Coordinator

 2540 North Cleveland Ave.